OCA/purchase-workflow/product_supplierinfo_discount/README.rst

 Discounts in product supplier info
 ==================================

-This module allows to put a discount in the supplier info form, and propagate it to purchase orders, having two advantages over pricelists:
+This module allows to input a discount in the supplier info form, and propagate it to purchase order lines:

-* The discount is directly put on purchase orders instead of reducing the unit price.
+* The discount appears explicitly in purchase orders instead of being directly discounted in price.
 * You can set prices and discounts on the same screen.

 Installation